- Age 5-8

-- To help children to develop confidence and social skills by offering opportunities for them to play in an ensemble and to perform regularly in front of others
+- To help children develop confidence and social skills by playing in an ensemble and performing regularly in front of others

 Foundation Strings is designed for children aged 5 – 8 (School Years 1 – 3; reception class aged children should register for Musical Foundations).
 Beginners aged 6 or 7 can sometimes be accommodated in the programme.
 Children aged 8 and over should apply for Step Up Strings.
 When Foundation Strings is oversubscribed priority is given to those completing Musical Foundations.

-- Half hour ‘Small Group’ instrumental lesson (2 or 3 students per group)
+- 30 minute small group instrumental lesson (2 or 3 students per group)

-Individual student times vary depending on the time allocated for the instrumental lesson.
+Individual student timetables vary depending on the time allocated for the instrumental lesson.
 There are 30 teaching weeks and two performance days scheduled over the academic year.

 Fees and Bursaries

 Our Young Musicians Programme is open to all children and young people, whatever their circumstances.
 We are keen to encourage applicants from the widest possible range of backgrounds and access a bursary where needed.